Geometry-Controlled Freezing and Revival of Bell Nonlocality through Environmental Memory

-which yields closed-form expressions for all physical observables.
 In particular, the decoherence-protected lifetime is set by the slowest decay rate, \(T_{\mathrm{df}}^{-1}=-\mathrm{Re}\,\min_{i}\{\mu_{i}\}\), a quantity that directly sets the sensitivity of the passive, geometry-based strain sensor discussed below.

-\paragraph{Geometry as a passive strain sensor.---} The same geometric interference that protects nonlocality also enables precision sensing.
-When the two qubits are placed such that one of the collective coupling channels vanishes, the corresponding Bell state decouples from the environment and becomes immune to decoherence.
-The conditions for decoupling differ for the two Bell states: the antisymmetric state \(|A\rangle\) becomes dark when \(\sin(k_0 d) = 0\), i.e., at distances \(d = n\lambda_0/2\); the symmetric state \(|S\rangle\) decouples when \(\cos(k_0 d) = 0\), corresponding to \(d = (n + \tfrac{1}{2})\lambda_0/2\), with \(n \in \mathbb{Z}\).
-These nodal conditions define a discrete family of distances at which either state is completely decoupled from spontaneous emission, forming a decoherence-free subspace set purely by geometry.
-A small displacement \(\delta d\), (i.e., \(|k_0 \delta d|\ll1\)), away from the interference node reactivates the coupling between the nominally dark state and the reservoir.
-This leakage arises from a coherent mixing with the bright decay channel mediated by the dipole-dipole exchange \(J\), and opens a decay channel whose rate we compute analytically.
-To leading order in \(|k_0 \delta d|\), the decoherence rate becomes
+\paragraph{Geometry as a passive strain sensor.---} The same interference that protects nonlocality also enables precision sensing.
+When one collective channel vanishes, the associated Bell state is dark---$|A\rangle$ at $\sin(k_0d)=0$ ($d=n\lambda_0/2$) and $|S\rangle$ at $\cos(k_0d)=0$ ($d=(n+\tfrac12)\lambda_0/2$)--- forming a geometry-defined decoherence-free subspace.
+A small displacement $\delta d$ with $|k_0\delta d|\!\ll\!1$ mixes the dark and bright branches via the dipole-dipole exchange $J$, reactivating a weak decay channel whose rate we compute analytically.